WunderlichLab/Relish-RhoBAST-Analysis/README.md

 # Figure Generation
-- Scripts to generate all main and supplementary figures and videos in ["Heterogeneous NF-κB activation and enhancer features shape transcription in Drosophila immunity"](https://www.biorxiv.org/content/10.1101/2025.05.19.654881v1).
+- Scripts to generate all main figures in ["Heterogeneous NF-κB activation and enhancer features shape transcription in Drosophila immunity"](https://www.biorxiv.org/content/10.1101/2025.05.19.654881v1).

 - Please make sure to update the line below to your save directory:
   - gitdir = 'G:/path/'